 NOTE: If the tractor creeps forward or backward with the FSC lever in the NEUTRAL-PARK position, the transmission control needs to be adjusted.
-Refer to ADJUSTMENTS of Transmission Control in Maintenance Instructions.
+Contact your Walker Dealer.

 ENGAGING THE MOWER

 - Set the engine throttle at about 1/2 speed.
 DO NOT attempt to engage the blade clutch at high engine speeds.
 This will drastically shorten drive belt life.
 Use only moderate engine speed when engaging the blade clutch. - 2.
 Push the blade clutch lever SLOWLY back to engage the mower blades.